Program Information

 Call Dr. Christine Felts, Graduate Program Coordinator at 870-460-1168 or email at felts@uamont.edu with any questions.

-The University of Arkansas at Monticello, Master’s Degree Program (online delivery), is pursuing pre-accreditation candidacy status from the National League for Nursing Commission for Nursing Education Accreditation (NLN CNEA), located at 2600 Virginia Avenue, NW, 8th Floor, Washington, DC 20037; phone 202-909-2487.
-Interested parties are invited to submit third party comments in writing directly to NLN CNEA (cneaaccreditation@nln.org) no later than August 25, 2022.
+The University of Arkansas at Monticello Master's Degree in Nursing Program (delivered via distance education) holds initial accreditation from the National League for Nursing Commission for Nursing Education Accreditation (NLN CNEA), located at 2600 Virginia Avenue, NW, Washington, DC 20037.
+202-909-2487.